LT-IntroToAI-SY2324/a4-tictactoe-mewong1/a4_writeup.md

 ## Reflection Questions

 1. What was the most difficult part to tic-tac-toe?
+The most difficult part of this was figuring out the increments because I didn't completely understand the syntax for lists.

 2. Explain how you would add a computer player to the game.
+I would have to create a bunch of conditionals and write out every scenario that a computer would make.
+I would have to add a computer player and program it to respond after the human player says their move.

 3. If you add a computer player, explain (doesn't have to be super technical) how you might get the computer player to play the best move every time. *Note - I am not grading this for a correct answer, I just want to know your thoughts on how you might accomplish it.
+I am not really sure.
+The computer would need to analyze and go through every scenario to figure out which is the best choice.
+Or, a human can write out every single scenario and tell the computer exactly what t do.
+I am not sure how to program the computer to figure it out on its own.